 - The SBA’s “EZ version.”
 Business must meet one of the following requirements to use this application”

-- You are self-employed or have no employees.
+- You employ yourself or have no employees.

 - There were no decreases in employee hours and you did not decrease your employees’ salaries by 25%.